-To use this system, arrange your home's plumbing so that selected greywater sources flow via gravity to the surge tank.
+To use this system, arrange your home's plumbing so selected greywater sources flow via gravity to the surge tank.
 In new construction, it's easy.
 Size your tank for the peak hourly surge of greywater flowing from your home or building.
 In the tank, a float switch turns on the unique ReWater controller, which starts the pump if irrigation is scheduled that day.
 The pump is sized according to your landscape's needs, and sends that water through a filter vessel and out to irrigation as required.
-Our bag filter model removes debris as it enters the tank.

-After a predetermined amount of irrigation run-time, our controller signals a backwash cycle to begin at the end of the day.
+After a predetermined amount of irrigation run-time, our controller signals a backwash cycleto begin at the end of the day.
 During that cycle, the 3-way inlet valve on top of the vessel will rotate 180 degrees, a fresh water valve will open on the bottom of the vessel, allowing water to rapidly fill the vessel from the bottom, lifting the trapped debris inside to flow out the vessel into the sewer system.
 When the cycle ends, those valves return to their irrigation mode.
 This backwashing interval and its duration can be changed via a drop-down menu.